Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 3) Disable Directory Browsing in WordPress Using a Plugin

-Suppose you don’t have any necessary credentials to access the cPanel or the FTP client and only have access to the WordPress dashboard.
+Suppose you don’t have the necessary credentials to access cPanel or the FTP client, but you only have access to the WordPress dashboard.
 In that case, you can still disable directory browsing using a plugin.
-Plugins help add functionalities to your website not included on WordPress or your default theme.
+Plugins help add functionalities to your website that are not included in WordPress or your default theme.

 So it’s the same case with disabling directory browsing.

 Many plugins allow you to disable directory browsing in WordPress by editing the .htaccess file.
 Even several security and SEO plugins will enable you to edit the file if you already use them on your website.
-Alternatively, you can use a dedicated plugin to disable directory browsing automatically.
+Alternatively, you can use a dedicated plugin to automatically disable directory browsing.

 We will use the plugin WP safely disable directory browsing for this tutorial.
 It is a straightforward plugin that allows you to disable directory browsing on your website with just a single click.

-But to start using the plugin, you must install and activate it first.
+To start using the plugin, you must first install and activate it.

 3.1) Install and Activate the Plugin